celsiusnarhwal/3515.games/docs/games/features/pronouns.md

 Neopronouns and other things not supported by PronounDB are also not supported by 3515.games.

-[^1]: PronounDB is developed by @cyyynthia and licensed under the [BSD 3-Clause License](https://github.com/cyyynthia/pronoundb.org/blob/mistress/LICENSE).
-3515.games is not affiliated with PronounDB or its developer.
+[^1]: 3515.games is not affiliated with PronounDB or its developer.